ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ##### getCurrentPrice_before

 That's the first time we checked `getCurrentPrice`.
 I inserted 1000 CLN before so all variables from last section still hold.
-I substitute the variables:
+I substitute the variables and calculate:

 ```
 price = 0.5696729019147757
 ```

 Comparing this price to a `getCurrentPrice` answer, we're getting a really close numbers.
-I did my calculations using python, which uses floating point to store real numbers, while Solidity stores all numbers as natural ones, this makes Solidity more accurate that my calculation in python.
+I did my calculations using python, which uses floating point to store real numbers, while Solidity stores all numbers as natural ones.
+This makes Solidity more accurate that my calculation in python.
 Python even doesn't see the difference between the two results, but calculating the diff in [wolframalpha](http://www.wolframalpha.com/input/?i=569672901914775677+%2F+1e18+-+0.5696729019147757) I can see that the diff is `-2.3e-17`.
 I hope it shows that the contract's calculations are more accurate that mine :sweat_smile:.

  I think you're getting the point and can calculate `getCurrentPrice_after` by yourself :wink:.
 But I want to assure you that the price is much more stable than we saw.
-Let's see some graphs I've drawn.
+Actually `getCurrentPrice` returns the exchange rate of CLN to CC, as we saw that gave us  `1 CLN => ~0.57 CC`.
+I wish to present a reverse exchange of CC to CLN, to show CC's growth of value.
+The formula for that is just `1 / getCurrentPrice`, now let's see some graphs I've drawn.

- CC Price with CLN reservoir from 1 to 1000 CLN:
+ CC Price with CLN reservoir from 1 to 10000 CLN:

  ![CC_price](../assets/graphs/CC_price.png)